cn0047/stash/ed/mongodb/README.md

 db.testData.find().limit(3)
 db.testData.find().skip(3).limit(3)
 db.testData.find({ name : "mongo" })
+// iterate over the cursor with a loop:
+// (The driver will send a query to MongoDB
-// iterate over the cursor with a loop var c = db.testData.find() while (c.hasNext()) printjson(c.next())
+// when call a cursor method passing a callback function to process query result). var c = db.testData.find() while (c.hasNext()) printjson(c.next())
 // print 4th item in list